Jan-Jan/rp-server/README.md

 # rp-server

 This is a simple http server for node.
-It uses a functional approach to be as simple as possible, while including basic security best practices.
+It uses a functional/reactive approach to be as simple as possible, while including basic security best practices.

 This library was inspired by